 I regret not having gone into business for myself in my early 20’s.
 I’m the slowest learner you’ll ever meet and it took me nearly 30 years to figure out what I wanted in life (everything).

-I take full responsibility for wasting three decades.
-But I couldn’t expect more.
+I take full responsibility for wasting close to three decades.
+I couldn’t expect more.
 I couldn’t expect more because I wasn’t looking for more.
 I wasn’t doing my part and pumping money into a system run by regular 9-5ers didn’t help either.

 I was too comfortable being a lazy piece of shit.

 “No man has a right to expect to succeed in life unless he understands his business, and nobody can understand his business thoroughly unless he learns it by personal application and experience. – P.T.
 Barnum

 Here’s the deal: